 - Once the cooking cycle is done open the lid and take some tongs and grab the small handle in the middle of the rack.
 Tilt the rack over to dump the veggies into the pot.
 Remove the rack and stir the orzo and vegetables.

-- Add in the shredded parmesan, shrimp, and baby spinach and stir.
+- Add in the lemon zest, shredded parmesan, shrimp, baby spinach and stir.
 Try to get the shrimp under the orzo pasta as much as possible so they cook.8 ounces small shrimp, 4 cups baby spinach, 2 ounces parmesan cheese

 - Turn the Speedi off and close the lid.
 Wait 5 minutes for the shrimp to cook using the residual heat of the pasta.
 Taste the orzo and season with salt and pepper if needed.

 - Scoop into a serving bowl and garnish with fresh basil and lemon slices.
 Serve & Enjoy!fresh basil for garnish, lemon for garnish

 ABOUT THE RECIPE AUTHOR, LOUISE LONG